Classical and Quantum Mechanics via Lie algebras: Manifolds as differential geometries

 The reader should verify that, for any seminorm $s$ and $\alpha\in\Rz$, $x\in\Fz$,

 that in any locally convex vector space, addition and scalar multiplication are continuous, and that differentiation satisfies the traditional rules.

-\begin{dfn} (iv) A \bfi{convenient vector space} is a locally convex vector space $\Fz$ over $\Rz$ such that every smooth path in $\Fz$ is the derivative of another path in $\Fz$.
+\begin{dfn} A \bfi{convenient vector space} is a locally convex vector space $\Fz$ over $\Rz$ such that every smooth path in $\Fz$ is the derivative of another path in $\Fz$.
 A complex-valued function $f$ on a nonempty and open subset $\Mz $ of $\Fz$ is called \bfi{smooth} or \bfi{arbitrarily often differentiable} if the complex-valued function $f\circ \pi $ is smooth for every smooth path $\pi :\Rz\to\Fz$.
-The space of smooth functions $f:\Mz \to\Cz$ is denoted by $C^\infty(\Mz )$. \end{dfn}
+The space of smooth functions $f$ from $\Mz$ to a topological vector space $\Vz$ is denoted by $C^\infty(\Mz,\Vz)$, and the space of smooth functions $f:\Mz \to\Cz$ is denoted by $C^\infty(\Mz )$. \end{dfn}

-The reader should verify that in a convenient vector space there is a mapping $\partial:C^\infty(\Mz )\to Lin(C^\infty(\Mz ),\Fz^*)$, called the \bfi{gradient} such that
+The reader should verify that in a convenient vector space there is a mapping $\partial\in\Lin(C^\infty(\Mz ),C^\infty(\Mz,\Fz^*)$ called the \bfi{gradient} such that

 for all $f\in :C^\infty(\Mz )$, all arbitrarily often differentiable paths $\pi:\Rz\to \Mz $ and all $t\in\Rz$.

 \begin{expl} The space $\Fz=\Rz^n$ is convenient, with $S$ consisting of the Euclidean norm only.
 Other examples of convenient vector spaces are Hilbert spaces and Schwartz spaces; see \sca{Kriegl \& Michor} \cite{kriegl97convenient}. \end{expl}